-Drink plenty of water throughout the day to help reduce symptoms like headaches, fatigue, or nausea that are often caused by dehydration.
+Drink plenty of water throughout the day to help reduce symptoms like headaches, fatigue, and nausea.

 - Keep a reusable water bottle near you, filled at all times so you can drink it wherever you are.

 - Always drink when you feel thirsty, but try to catch it before thirst strikes.